 Students following this course can borrow the textbook "Conception optimale des structures" at the library of Ecole Polytechnique.
 The course will be taught in English.
-The format of this course will change in the academic year 2015-2016: the course will take place every Wednesday afternoon.
+The course will take place every Wednesday afternoon.
 During 4 hours there will be a mix of lectures, exercizes, numerical examples and personal projects.
-The students will be asked to bring their computer with the FreeFem++ software installed.
+The students must bring their computer with the FreeFem++ software installed.

 The web site for the numerical exercizes (and slides) is here.